 Braid Your Hair

-Use two simple three-strand braids, or one at the back of your head.
+Use two simple three-strand braids or one at the back of your head.
 And the tighter the braids, the tighter the wave you’ll get in the morning.
-So if you sleep with loose braids, you can get a nice loose wave in the morning.
+If you sleep with loose braids, you can get a nice loose wave in the morning.

-Wrap Your Hair In A Silk Scarf
+Wrap Your Hair in A Silk Scarf

 After you’ve tied your scarf, you can carefully take out the bobby pins from your hair because they can be uncomfortable during sleep.
 Now you can bring the edges of the scarf to the top of your head and tie it there one more time.
-This is a really comfortable method because you don’t have hair everywhere.
-But keep in mind that this method works best if you have sew-in extensions or lock and stitch extensions.
+This is a comfortable method since you don’t have hair everywhere.
+But keep in mind that this method works best if you have sewn-in extensions or lock and stitch extensions.

-A Sleep Cap
+Use a Sleep Cap

-Make A Bun or a Pony Tail
+Make a Bun or A Pony Tail